andriish/JADE/README.md

       ```
      - Install ROOT, e.g. from  `https://root.cern/install/all_releases/` and enable it
      - Install cmake
+     The git and LAPACK should be preinstalled on the newest MacOS.

 - Clone the repository using git
      ``git clone https://github.com/andriish/JADE``